Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

 Splintered Series by A. G. Howard

 Splintered is a take-off of Alice in Wonderland.
-It follows Alice's granddaughter Alyssa Gardner who can hear bugs and has an affinity for doing art with these creatures.
+It follows Alice's granddaughter Alyssa Gardner who can hear bugs and affinity for doing art with these creatures.
 Her mother is in a mental hospital due to similar issues, which causes Alyssa to fear others finding out.
-Howard slowly introduces more and more characters, many in which you can connect to characters from Lewis Caroll’s Alice’s Adventures in Wonderland.
+Howard slowly introduces more and more characters, many of which you can connect to characters from Lewis Caroll's Alice's Adventures in Wonderland.
 This story is imaginative and quick-paced at times.
 Great for readers of all ages.

 Dorothy Must Die Series by Danielle Page

 Dorothy Must Die is written after Dorothy goes home from Oz.
 It has many of the original characters from L. Frank Baum's The Wizard of Oz, but you see them in a way you never have before.
 It begins with Amy Grumm, who lives in a trailer with her mom, who has a few addiction issues.
-Amy is very miserable in her home and wants to be anywhere, but there.
+Amy is very miserable in her home and wants to be anywhere but there.